Blender-Brussels/blender-brussels.github.io/about.md

 The goal is to provide a regular rendez-vous and hacking session for everyone interested in mixing Python scripting in the context of Blender.
 A theme is usually set up for each session, suggested by the participants or by the organizers themselves.
 All resulting code and notes are published on this website or the github.

+These workshops are part of the [F/LAT.tmp](http://f-lat.org) program.

 Since march 2014, this event is funded by the [Digital Arts Commission of the Wallonia-Brussels Federation](http://www.arts-numeriques.culture.be/).

 The theme of this website is **So Simple Theme** by [Michael Rose](http://mademistakes).